Yonathan Daza Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The seven strikeouts per nine innings put together by the Nationals pitching staff ranks 27th in MLB.
+- The 7.1 strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in the league.

-- The Nationals' 5.08 team ERA ranks 21st among all MLB pitching staffs.
+- The Nationals have a 5.07 team ERA that ranks 21st across all MLB pitching staffs.

-- The Nationals surrender the fifth-most home runs in baseball (13 total, 1.9 per game).
+- The Nationals allow the fifth-most home runs in baseball (14 total, 1.8 per game).

-- The Nationals will send Gore (1-0) to the mound to make his second start of the season.
+- Williams (0-1) takes the mound for the Nationals to make his second start of the season.

-- The lefty last appeared on Sunday against the Atlanta Braves, when he went 5 1/3 innings, allowing one earned run while giving up three hits.
+- The right-hander last pitched on Monday against the Tampa Bay Rays, when he tossed five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.